-Business priorities, strategies and operations have shifted dramatically in recent years as a global pandemic, international conflicts and a myriad of other geopolitical factors have hugely impacted the way we work and live.
-However, the exponential growth of digital transformation as a result has left many organisations vulnerable to an ever-evolving and increasingly complex cyber threat landscape.
+Business priorities, strategies and operations have shifted dramatically in recent years as a global pandemic, international conflicts, and many other geopolitical factors have hugely impacted how we work and live.
+However, the exponential growth of digital transformation, as a result, has left many organisations vulnerable to an ever-evolving and increasingly complex cyber threat landscape.

-Development in cloud computing and the adoption of cloud models has consequently created security blind spots due to an increase in devices, endpoints and assets – something that perimeter security alone is not equipped for.
-Traditionally, perimeter security like antivirus protection and firewalls have been deployed as a first line of defence to prevent threats and attacks from accessing networks.
+Development in cloud computing and adopting cloud models have consequently created security blind spots due to increased devices, endpoints and assets – something that perimeter security alone is not equipped for.
+Traditionally, perimeter security, like antivirus protection and firewalls, have been deployed as a first line of defence to prevent threats and attacks from accessing networks.
 While this may have worked for legacy infrastructure and more traditional networks, modern network architectures no longer have a traditional perimeter to secure, leading to significantly more vulnerabilities and risks for organisations.

 If your organisation is investing in serious digital transformation through cloud-first strategies – and according to TechTarget’s 2022 report of Europe’s IT priorities, 39% of organisations are prioritising cloud-first strategies – then simply relying on your first line of defence security is no longer enough.

 So why is this approach to cybersecurity no longer sufficient?
 Cyber attacks are increasing in volume and becoming much more sophisticated, with targeted attacks that can be orchestrated and tailored to your organisation’s systems, processes and personnel.
 This is in addition to common attacks that target as many devices and services as possible, like phishing and waterholing.
 Without a mature cybersecurity infrastructure, your organisation can be vulnerable to threat techniques that include: